rodneyshupe/Cookbook/Recipes/Entrees/Veg/SmashedLentilTacos.rst

 Directions
 ----------

-1. Wash rinse and drain lentils.
+1. Wash, rinse and drain lentils.
-2. In a medium pot add oil over medium high heat until shimmering.
-Add cumin, chili powder, onion powder, salt and pepper and roast the spices for 30 seconds.
-Add in onion, shallots, and garlic and saute for 2 minutes, stirring occasionally.
+2. Heat oil in a medium pot over medium high heat until shimmering; add cumin, chili powder, onion powder, salt and pepper and roast the spices 30 seconds, then add onion, shallots, and garlic and saute until fragrant, about 2 minutes, stirring occasionally.
-3. Add tomatoes to pot, one at a time by crushing them in your hand to break them apart.
-Add in water and lentils and bring to a simmer.
+3. Add tomatoes one at a time, crushing them in your hand to break them apart;
-   Cover stirring occasionally, until lentils are soft, approx. 45 minutes to an hour.
+   add water and lentils and bring to a simmer, then cover and cook until lentils are soft, approx. 45 minutes to an hour, stirring occasionally.
-4. Remove from heat and let cool for 10 minutes.
-Stir in crushed tortilla chips.
-Put in a container and place in fridge for at least 2 hours but can be overnight.
+4. Remove from heat and let cool 10 minutes; stir in crushed tortilla chips, then transfer to a container and refrigerate at least 2 hours or overnight.
-5. Stir in cheese and add to a tortilla.
-Fry taco to create a smashed taco.
+5. Stir in cheese and add to a tortilla, then fry the taco to create a smashed taco.